-Operation Rheinuebung (‘Rhine Exercise’), the final cruise of the Bismarck
+Operation Rheinübung (‘Rhine Exercise’), the final cruise of the Bismarck.

-Operation Rhine Excercise, the final cruise of the Bismarck
+Operation Rhine Exercise, the final cruise of the Bismarck

 In that month, in company with the heavy cruiser Prinz Eugen, she sailed for the Atlantic to raid and disrupt the Allied convoy routes.
 It was hoped to break out undetected, but late on May 23, while passing in fog through the Denmark Straits, they were sighted by the British cruiser Suffolk.
 She was soon joined by a second cruiser, the Norfolk, and despite efforts to shake them off the British cruisers began to shadow and report on the position of the German force.